 These resources are accessible from anywhere with your library card.
 While most resources are available to all MARINet patrons, some are limited to patrons whose home library is San Rafael.
 If you need help with your library card number, please contact us.

-Ancestry.com Library Edition — Access from home available through December 31, 2021.
+Ancestry.com Library Edition — Access available in-person at the library.

 Genealogical information and records including the U.S. and Canadian Census, and the Social Security Death Index.

 Resume and interview tips, live coaching, resume templates, job and career resources.
 Also support tools and resources for Veterans.